-Write off a provision for contingent liability
+Write off of a provision

-As indicated above under the title "provisions for contingent liability", the Company since 2001 was a plaintiff in a suit that alleged the infringement of Natuzzi's model copyright by a competitor.
+The Company since 2001 was a plaintiff in a suit that alleged the infringement of Natuzzi's model copyright by a competitor.
 In 2006 the Court of Justice in which the suit was filed has rejected the Company's requests.
 The Court of Justice has also condemned the Company to reimburse the legal costs sustained by the defendant.
-As of December 31, 2006 the Company estimated the probable amount of the legal costs to reimburse to the defendant in 1,500.
+As of December 31, 2006 the Company estimated the probable amount of the legal costs to reimburse to the defendant as 1,500.
 This amount has been charged to other income (expense), net in 2006.
-During 2007 the Company and the defendant signed a settlement agreement that provided the following: (a) the Company renounced to proceed against the defendant for other infringements of Natuzzi's models and other requests; (b) the defendant renounced to the reimbursement of the legal cost of 1,500.
+During 2007 the Company and the defendant signed a settlement agreement that provided the following: (a) the Company renounced to proceed against the defendant for other infringements of Natuzzi's models and other requests; (b) the defendant renounced its rights to the reimbursement of the legal cost of 1,500.
 As a consequence of this settlement the Company has recorded in other income (expense), net in 2007 the amount of 1,500 as income.